rkgIITBh/data-structures.github.io/HTML/binomialHeaps.md

 - H' be the heap created by constuent smaller binomial trees after deleting the minimum element

 We carry out merging of H and H' to get the heap H<sub>2</sub> after the deleteMin operation.
 We explained merging process in the previous blog.
-So, the reader may find that the result of carrying out deleteMin operation on binomial heap of Figure 3(a) is as follows:
+So, the result after merging heaps H and H' of Figure 3(b) after deleteMin operation on Figure 3(a) is as follows:

 <p style="text-align:center">
   <img src="../images/binomHeapDeleteMin3.png"><br>